-For Mr. Wondka, if such termination or resignation occurs prior to three months before a Change in Control (as defined in the Employment Agreement) of our company: (i) continuing payments of severance pay at a rate equal to such employee's base salary rate for six months from the date of such termination without Cause or resignation for Good Reason; (ii) if the employee elects continuation coverage pursuant to COBRA, then we will reimburse employee on the last day of each month for a period ending six months after the employment termination date for the COBRA premiums paid during such period for such coverage (at the coverage levels in effect immediately prior to employee's termination); and if such termination or resignation occurs within three months prior to, or six months following, a Change in Control of our company: (i) continuing payments of severance pay at a rate equal to such employee's base salary rate for 12 months from the date of such termination without Cause or resignation date for the COBRA, then we will reimburse employee on the last day of each month for a period ending such period for such coverage pursuant to COBRA, then we will reimburse employee on the last day of each month for a period ending 12 months after the employment termination date for the COBRA premiums paid during such period for such coverage (at the coverage levels in effect immediately prior to employee's termination); (ii) a payment equal to 100% the annual target bonus opportunity for the year in which employee is terminated without Cause or resignation for Good Reason; and (iv) 100% of any unvested equity awards held by employee as of the date of such termination without Cause or resignation for Good Reason; and (iv) 100% of any unvested equity awards held by employee as of the date of such termination without Cause or resignation for Good Reason; and (iv) 100% of any unvested equity awards held by employee as of the date of such termination without Cause or resignation for Good Reason shall immediately vest and become f
+For Mr. Wondka, if such termination or resignation occurs prior to three months before a Change in Control (as defined in the Employment Agreement) of our company: (i) continuing payments of severance pay at a rate equal to such employee's base salary rate for six months from the date of such termination without Cause or resignation for Good Reason; (ii) if the employee elects continuation coverage pursuant to COBRA, then we will reimburse employee on the last day of each month for a period ending six months after the employment termination date for the COBRA premiums paid during such period for such coverage (at the coverage levels in effect immediately prior to employee's termination); and if such termination or resignation occurs within three months prior to, or six months following, a Change in Control of our company: (i) continuing payments of severance pay at a rate equal to such employee's base salary rate for 12 months from the date of such termination without Cause or resignation for Good Reason; (ii) if the employee elects continuation coverage pursuant to COBRA, then we will reimburse employee on the last day of each month for a period ending 12 months after the employment termination date for the COBRA premiums paid during such period for such coverage (at the coverage levels in effect immediately prior to employee's termination); (iii) a payment equal to 100% the annual target bonus opportunity for the year in which employee is terminated without Cause or resigns for Good Reason; and (iv) 100% of any unvested equity awards held by employee as of the date of such termination without Cause or resignation for Good Reason shall immediately vest and become fully exercisable.